 There may be a time when you need to take time off between semesters and would like to withdraw from the University.
 Advisors in the Students First Office are available to discuss your individual circumstances prior to withdrawal and to help make the transition back to UNCG as smooth as possible.

 Students who wish to withdraw from the University between semesters do not need to fill out official paperwork.
-Instead, you just need to make sure you are not registered for any courses by the end of the semester’s schedule adjustment period.
-At this point, you will be automatically withdrawn from the University.
+Instead, you just need to make sure you are not registered for any courses before the first day of the term.
+At this point, you will be considered withdrawn from the University.

 Students who complete a total withdrawal between semesters will still need to take steps to resolve any outstanding accounts on campus prior to leaving.
 Any housing assignments, meal plans, student insurance, or other services/accounts that may have been initiated for the following semester need to be resolved.
 Please refer to the list of considerations above (in “Mid-Semester Total University Withdrawal”).